 The tables describe each sidewalk gap's location, length, constructability and access to transit and nearby schools.
 The constructability rating was assigned by Saint Paul Public Works staff based on general estimates of existing conditions such as right-of-way availability and current conditions within the right-of-way like slopes, trees, railways and utility structures that impact construction costs.
 Constructability ratings range from 1 to 5, with gaps rated 1 as the easiest to construct and gaps rated 5 as having the most design constraints.
+A higher constructability rating does not mean a project is a lower priority, but it does provide an indication of future funding need.
 Nearby schools listed include those within a half mile of the sidewalk gap.